 Often though, people simply make the drive to Kaikoura from Christchurch without stopping.
 In my opinion, this is such a shame.
-For such a short drive (just under 2.5 hours without stops), there is lots to see along the way.
-So, I recommend allowing at least half a day to enjoy this classic South Island road trip.
+For such a short drive (just under 2.5 hours without stops), there is a lot to see along the way.
+So, I’d recommend allowing at least half a day to enjoy this classic South Island road trip.

-Some of the best stops en route from Christchurch to Kaikoura include the gorgeous Waipara wine region (home to over 90 small wineries), the famous surf beach of Gore Bay, and adrenaline-packed Glenstrae Four Wheel Adventures.
+As a sneak peek, some of the best stops en route from Christchurch to Kaikoura include the gorgeous Waipara wine region (home to over 90 small wineries), the famous surf beach of Gore Bay, and adrenaline-packed Glenstrae Four Wheel Adventures.
+But I’ll hush for now, keep reading to find out the rest!

-In this blog, I list 6 of the best stops on the drive from Christchurch to Kaikoura as well as other information you need to know!
+In this blog, I’ve listed 6 of the best stops on the drive from Christchurch to Kaikoura as well as some other handy information you need to know.
 This blog also works in reverse, if you’re driving from Kaikoura to Christchurch.

 About the Drive from Christchurch to Kaikoura